hackoregon/civic/packages/civic-scripts/README.md

 ### Babel

-Extending or even including a `.babelrc` file or configuration for Babel is optional as the archetype supplied utilities will take care of any transpilation that needs to happen.
-As most of the client-side configuration for transpiling code is handled by webpack, there's little need to extend your application's `.babelrc` past the archetype's which include the plugins `react`, `stage-1`, and `es2015`.
+Extending or even including a `.babelrc` file or configuration for Babel is optional as the core supplied utilities will take care of any transpilation that needs to happen.
+As most of the client-side configuration for transpiling code is handled by webpack, there's little need to extend your application's `.babelrc` past the core's which include the plugins `react`, `stage-1`, and `es2015`.
 If needed, however, you can extend it thus:

 ```
 {
-  "extends": "./node_modules/@hackoregon/civic-archetype/configs/babel/.babelrc",
+  "extends": "./node_modules/@hackoregon/civic-scripts/configs/babel/.babelrc",
   "presets": [ ... ]
 }
 ```

 ### Mocha

-The archetype is ready for server-side unit tests with a standard suite of [Mocha](https://mochajs.org/), [Sinon](http://sinonjs.org/docs/), [Chai (expect)](http://chaijs.com/api/bdd/), and [Enzyme](http://airbnb.io/enzyme/).
+The core is ready for server-side unit tests with a standard suite of [Mocha](https://mochajs.org/), [Sinon](http://sinonjs.org/docs/), [Chai (expect)](http://chaijs.com/api/bdd/), and [Enzyme](http://airbnb.io/enzyme/).
 Chai includes extra assertion styles for Sinon ([`sinon-chai`](https://github.com/domenic/sinon-chai)) and Immutable ([`chai-immutable`](https://github.com/astorije/chai-immutable)).

 `chai`, `expect`, `enzyme`, and `sinon` are placed within the global scope for tests to reduce a bit of boilerplate in your tests and you can extend configuration as needed.
 In your civic configuration directory, place a file named `mocha.conf.js` with the following signature: